gtri/lowendinsight/README.md

 ```

 ### GitHub Action
 Lowendinsight can also be added to a GitHub workflow as an action.
-This action currently only exists in the develop branch.
+In its current state, this action only works for elixir projects.
+However, this will possibly be expanded to non-elixir projects with further development.
+This action currently exists in the develop branch.
 The following is an example usage:

 ```yaml
 name: lowendinsight